-distinguished impermissibly between its Medicare-eligible retirees and its younger retirees with respect to their health insurance coverage based on the age of the retirees.18 Despite the apparent violation, the case was remanded to determine whether the county's actions were protected by the ADEA so-called equal benefit safe harbor provisions.19 Later a settlement was reached between the county and the Medicare-eligible retirees.
+respect to their health insurance coverage based on the age of the retirees.21 Despite the apparent violation, the case was remanded to determine whether the county's actions were protected by the ADEA's so-called equal benefit safe harbor provisions.22 Later a settlement was reached between the county and the Medicareeligible retirees.
 Along this line, the Equal Employment Opportunity Commission (EEOC) issued a proposed exception to ADEA allowing employers to alter, reduce, or eliminate retiree health benefits when retirees become eligible for Medicare.
 The EEOC was planning to release a final rule, when the American Association of Retired Persons was granted a preliminary injunction on the regulation.
 On March 30, 2005 a federal district judge blocked the rule, issuing a permanent injunction to prohibit federal officials from publishing or implementing the regulation.
-EEOC reportedly plans to appeal the ruling to the Third Circuit.
+EEOC appealed the ruling.
+On September 27, 2005, a federal trial judge ruled that the EEOC had not abused its discretion in issuing the regulation; however, the judge granted AARP's petition to keep the injunction in place (not allowing the EEOC to publish the regulation) pending the decision by the U.S. Court of Appeals for the Third Circuit.

 If issued as a final regulation, employers would be allowed to segment their retiree population, providing different retiree coverage for those over 65 than for those under 65.
-This could become even more significant once the new Medicare prescription drug program begins in 2006.
-For example, plans could eliminate their prescription drug coverage for their Medicare eligible retirees, requiring these individuals to enroll in Medicare Part D if they wanted to continue to receive prescription drug coverage.
-However, the standard Medicare Part D prescription drug benefit is generally less generous than coverage offered by employers.
+This could have significant consequences now that the new Medicare prescription drug program is in effect.
+For example, plans could eliminate their prescription drug coverage for their Medicare-eligible retirees, requiring these individuals to enroll in Medicare Part D if they wanted to continue to receive prescription drug coverage.
+Employers could choose to maintain prescription drug coverage for only their younger retirees.
+However, because the standard Medicare Part D prescription drug benefit is generally less generous than coverage offered by employers, Medicare-eligible retirees who lose employer-sponsored retiree prescription drug coverage would likely pay more or have less generous coverage or both.